maxlvrv/BuddyCook/README.md

 # BuddyCook
-A cooking app for people with learning disabilities
+** A free and open-source web-based cooking application for people with learning disabilities